 Additionally, if you are convicted of a felony, you could lose your right to vote for a period of time and lose your right to own firearms forever.

-There Are Ways to Defend Against Property Crime Allegations
+How to Defend Against Property Crime Charges in Pennsylvania

 Whether you have been charged with a summary offense or a felony, you need to speak with an attorney about the best way to defend yourself.
 The most appropriate defense strategy depends on the charge, the facts of the case, your criminal history, and a number of other factors.
 At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC, our property crimes lawyers will thoroughly review your situation and advise you on the best way to handle your case and the potential outcomes.